The Full Throttle Life and Untimely Death of Chris Farley

 Christopher Crosby Farley, who was born on February 15, 1964, grew up in Madison, Wisconsin.
 He studied theatre and communications at Marquette University.
-Upon finishing his degree, Chris was in the cast of the Second City Theatre, where he was discovered by the producer of the great comedy-show Saturday Night Live, Lorne Michaels.
+After his time at Marquette, Chris was in the cast of the Second City Theatre, where he was discovered by the producer of the great comedy-show Saturday Night Live, Lorne Michaels.
 After working on "Saturday Night Live" (1975), he acted in some movies, like Wayne's World (1992), Coneheads (1993), Billy Madison (1995) and finally Tommy Boy (1995), with his comic partner David Spade.
 The duo later made one more movie called Black Sheep (1996).
 From that time on, Chris was one of the big comedy stars, and his fame was growing and growing.

 A few years later, he made another "lone" movie.
 Beverly Hills Ninja (1997), that made him even more famous.

 Was to be the Voice of Shrek